TwigYT/For-The-Farmers/README.md

 ### 4. **Q: How do I get those 3D foods seen in the table picure in the photo gallery?**

 A: Due to how the mod **Display Delight** replaces models, all REI recipes for Farmer's Delight are missing.
 Till I find a fix or the mod auther changes something, I am leaving the Display Delight mod out so you can see the recipes.

+### 5. **Q: The inventory sorting buttons are in the wrong place or in the way of other elements in a GUI**

+A: There should be a **config screen button in the top left cornor** of the screen to move the buttons.
+If you make a Github issue detailing which screen it is, I can make the edit and add it to the pack so others don't have to edit it every time.

 # _DISCLAIMER_